Catatonia Treatment in Brookline, MA

 For patients with established diagnoses, Dr. Kuhn manages high-dose benzodiazepine treatment and tapers with meticulous oversight.
 She collaborates with members of the patient's care team, including other psychiatrists, neurologists, and primary care clinicians, to ensure coordinated care.

-When electroconvulsive therapy (ECT) is needed, Dr. Kuhn facilitates referrals and coordinates with the ECT team throughout treatment.
-For cases with diagnostic uncertainty, she may recommend expedited medical and neurological evaluation to assess underlying contributors, while remaining actively involved in your care plan.
+When electroconvulsive therapy is needed, Dr. Kuhn facilitates referrals and coordinates with the ECT team throughout treatment.
+For cases with diagnostic uncertainty, she may recommend expedited medical and neurological evaluation to assess underlying contributors, while remaining actively involved in the care plan.
+Her limited patient panel means she has the availability that close monitoring requires.

 Educational Resource